 This astrology uses both birth and conception planets, each of their harmonics, and their houses and Angles placed around the same axis.
 Therefore, any particular birth house will overlap one or two conception houses and vice versa.

 These are called house overlaps.
 House overlaps play an important part in this astrology.

 Any planet in the chart is always simultaneously in two houses—birth and conception.
 Its interpretation involves both houses, though sometimes one house comes out stronger than the other.

 Throughout all papers I use the convention when writing about house overlaps of putting the birth house first, then the conception house.
 So, for instance, a “5th/1st overlap” refers to an overlap of birth 5th house with conception 1st house in that order.

 Forced to adopt a name for this method, I chose “Astrospect.”
 Astrospect is derived from two words, astrology and specifications.
 The “t” is added for ease of pronunciation.
 To myself, I just call it “the birth/conception chart.”

-This astrology uses the sidereal positions of the planets, when necessary converted from the tropical using the Fagan-Bradley SVP.
+This astrology uses the sidereal positions of the planets, when necessary converted from the tropical using the Fagan-Bradley SVP (Ayanamsa).
 For my view on the different implications of tropical ("Western") and sidereal ("Eastern") astrology, read:

 The Sidereal and Tropical Zodiacs: A Discussion

-The chart containing all the planets (regular and harmonic) before any progressions is called the basal chart.
+The chart containing all the planets (sidereal and harmonic) before any progressions is called the basal (or base) chart.
 I couldn’t just, as does traditional astrology, call it “the birth chart” because it is more than a birth chart.
 “Basal” and “pre-progressed” are the same thing.

 Because it is most used in the United States, I adopted use of the Placidian House System after using Campanian for ten years (when I still did traditional Western astrology).